planetarysoftware/ISIS_TC/TC-Charter.md

 structure, including possibly the creation and alignment of sub-Projects.
 Each Project must be within such policies as may be set by the TC, have a well-defined scope and must work within that scope.
-The development process will provide for Projects to follow the lifecycle process as described in the [Project Lifecycle][] document.
+The development process will provide a lifecycle process for Projects to follow as described in the [Project Lifecycle][] document.
 The development process will include a process for the TC to oversee and approve changes in the lifecycle of a Project, which will include consideration of the following criteria: